 In fact, my dachshund loves his flavored toothpaste and actually looks forward to having his teeth brushed.
-I brush my dachshund’s teeth about 3 times a week.
+I brush my dachshund’s teeth about three times a week.

 What you want to do is gently scrub the teeth and massage the gums.
 You need to get rid of any food that gets stuck so they will have dog healthy gums.

 Also, it is recommended to feed them dry dog food rather then canned soft dog food, as it will help keep their teeth cleaned.